Formula 600: F600 engines

 Formula 600 cars are powered by a two-cylinder, water-cooled two-stroke engine or a four-stroke 600cc motorcycle engine.
-Modern cars use either the Rotax 494, or Rotax 493 originally produced for Ski-Doo snowmobiles.
+Modern cars use either the Rotax 593, or Rotax 593HO originally produced for Ski-Doo snowmobiles.
 Motorcycle-engined cars use the Honda CBR600RR, the Suzuki GSXR600, or the Yamaha R6 engine.
-Older cars, mostly used for Solo events these days use the Kawasaki 440/A engine.
+Older cars, mostly used for vintage and regional road racing or Solo events these days use the Rotax 494, Rotax 493 or Kawasaki 440/A engine.
 The AMW 500L-85/250-2 R2c engine, while legal for use in Formula 500 racing, is rarely used these days.

 The SCCA also now allows the use of 600cc motorcycle engines with a sequential transmission as an alternative to the two-stroke engines.
 The usage of this engine requires a 28mm intake restrictor and a higher minimum weight of 900 pounds for the car in order to keep performance the same as the two-stroke powered cars.
 Cars using these engines are often unofficially referred to as Formula 600 cars, although they still race in the same Formula 500 class.

 The Kawasaki 440/A engine, produced by Kawasaki, is a 436 cc piston port engine utilizing 38 mm Mikuni VM series carburetors and a tuned dual exhaust.
 While this engine is no longer competitive in road racing, it is still widely used in Solo II and Autocross events.
 Like all F500 engines, except for the AMW, the Kawasaki was originally produced as a snowmobile engine.
 It has been out of production since the early 1980s.
 Parts for these engines are becoming more difficult to find.

 The AMW 500L-85 engine, built by Two Stroke International was introduced to F500 in 1994.
 It is a 497 cc reed valve engine using twin 38 mm Mikuni SuperBN carburetors.
 To keep the performance of these larger, more powerful engines in line with prior engines, SCCA mandates the use of a spec Y exhaust manifold and single tuned pipe on the AMW engine.
 Unlike the other engines used in F600, the AMW engine is a derivative of a light aircraft engine.
 This engine is no longer in production, and is not supported by the manufacturer.